oroinc/orocommerce/src/Oro/Bundle/ApplicationBundle/Resources/doc/getting-started.md

 Main purposes
 -------------

-Multiple Applications Structure may be used in situation, when used only one single application-server for all applications.
+Multiple Applications Structure may be used in situation, if only one single application-server for all applications should be use.
 There is no need to install all applications in the separate directories.
 Just use desired entry point for separate `virtual host`.
 One common configuration for all application, one `vendor` directory and simplified development.

-Also, it may be used in architecture with several application-servers, on each server is running the own application.
+Also, it may be used in architecture with several application-servers, each server runs the own application.
 Just select the desired entry point on single instance.
 That's it.

 Directory structure
 -------------------